Guide to the Capt. Francis Micara Collection, 1944-1994 (bulk 1944-1947)

 - Hoof ‘n’ Horn Records, 1941-2006 (University Archives/David M. Rubenstein Rare Book & Manuscript Library)

 The Capt.
-Francis Micara Collection were received by the University Archives as a gift in 2008.
+Francis Micara Collection were received by the University Archives as a gift in 2008 and 2015.

 Processed by Josh Larkin Rowley, May 2009